Test Information- GRE®, GMAT™, TOEFL® and IELTS®

 - The GMAT® (Graduate Management Aptitude Test) is required for all Management courses.
 It is also advisable to take the GMAT® if you are applying for an MS in related fields like Finance, Accounting, Marketing.

-- The SAT (Scholastic Aptitude Test) is required for all undergraduate i.e. bachelor's-level courses.
+- The SAT™ (Scholastic Aptitude Test™) is required for all undergraduate i.e. bachelor's-level courses.

-- The TOEFL® (Test of English as a Foreign Language) is required for all international students whose native language is not English and are seeking admission to American universities.
+- The TOEFL® (Test of English as a Foreign Language) / IELTS® (International English Language Testing System) is required for all international students whose native language is not English and are seeking admission to American universities.

-Some universities require you to take the GRE® whereas some require you to take the GMAT.
+Some universities require you to take the GRE® whereas some require you to take the GMAT™.
 The majority of the universities accept both.
-However, we recommend that you check the specific requirements of the universities you are interested in applying to.
+However, we recommend that you check the specific requirements of the universities you are interested in applying to

 Most universities do not have a 'cut-off', but to secure admission to a good American university, the score required in these examinations is as follows:

-The tests can be taken more than once.
-Universities generally consider the best score but sometimes they may consider the average score.
-The decision is totally at the discretion of the university concerned.
+The tests can be taken multiple times.
+You can report only the best score using the ScoreSelect option offered by ETS.
+The admission decision is at the discretion of the university.

-For admission to master's courses in biological sciences, pure sciences and computer science, it is recommended that you take the subject GRE® test.
+For admission to master's courses in biological sciences and pure sciences, it is recommended that you take the subject GRE® test.
 A good performance in the test proves that you have adequate preparation to enter a graduate program.
 Moreover the subject GRE® test score may be an added advantage for getting financial aid.

 To know more about the subject test, please visit the official web site

-Q8.
-Is a 15-years of formal education in India enough for applying for a master's degree in USA?
+- Q8.
+Is 15-years of formal education in India enough for applying for a master's degree in USA?

 Generally, American universities require that you complete 16 years of education before enrolling for a graduate program.
 Therefore students who have obtained a bachelor's degree after 15 years of education are required to complete a master's degree to qualify for admission to an American university.
-Students with an exceptional academic record can get admission in spite of 15 years of education, especially in pure sciences and humanities
+Students with an exceptional academic record can get admission in spite of 15 years of education, but they will be required to take pre-requisite courses.

 American universities are not generally willing to accept bachelor's or master's degrees obtained through correspondence courses.
 Also, degrees offered by institutes not affiliated to recognized universities are not accepted.